 New protocol timestamp system created a new digital platform to sign the transaction and verify it easily and quickly.
 For example, consider a linear form document, it uses a simple form of timestamp which is very easy to verify, but in multiple sources, it uses different or more complex timestamps.
 Even though the verification and other process remain the same.
 Use of timestamp will definitely create a uniqueness of transaction that has been executed at a certain time.

 How timestamp infrastructure can bring change in the existing document verification process?

 By integrating timestamp in digital data, it can bring a multiple, cross-check, notarization method.
 It builds a digital form of trust by introducing it into a publicly verifiable format.

 2. Reducing the cost of the transaction.

-It's scaling- can be much bigger than existing proof of work, proof of stake.
+It's scaling- can be much bigger than an existing proof of work, proof of stake.
 The transaction can be done with any size of data by adding timestamps into it.

 Anyone having their original verifiable data within them and can be shared publicly without any fear of malpractice in their document.

 Timestamp in blockchain can be used as proof exists and it keeps proof for notarization.
 The process will prove that a certain document exists, since a time period.
 Any unauthenticated modification can be detected easily under this and from when the document is being in existence.

 1. Hashing the documents.

 A single document can be hashed and stored in blockchain very easily.
 It's not practically possible with large-sized digital files to get stored and kept in the blockchain.
 So each data has to be hashed and stored into the blockchain.
 The main reason behind data hashing is that blockchain offers limited space and its very costly to have large space and transaction cost, another reason is document privacy and data security.